qanastek/DeskMap/README.md

 # DeskMap

-Desktop version of map browers such as Google Maps
+Desktop version of map browser such as Google Maps

 This software was developped as an assignment during the 2019/20 university year at the CERI, Avignon University (France), by the following student:
 * Yanis Labrak